 Yet even with great bones and a superb location near Grand Central Station, the Dylan Hotel has had an uneven run over the years morphing from a pricey boutique property with celeb connections (Britney Spear was behind the hotel’s original restaurant) to its current, more modest iteration under Spain’s Eurostar Group.
 Guests today hail for the most part from Europe.
 And the moderate prices are in line with what you get (many of the rooms are looking worn).
 As for the restaurant, it’s evolved from Britney to Benjamin, a buzzy steak house with sweet reviews that draws a local clientele.

-The style of the decor hasn’t changed much since the hotel opened; the rigid minimalism of the 00s rules.
-True, on a recent visit the Dylan lobby looked better than it has thanks to some bold new art.
-Indeed, the lobby remains an inviting space if you’re a modernist – or a reader (newspapers are still stacked on the red velvet ottoman).
+The style of the decor hasn’t changed much since the hotel opened; the rigid minimalism of the 00s still rules.
+But the lobby remains an inviting space if you’re a modernist — and like your wall art bold and eye-catching.

 Rooms: Stylish, minimal (or bare, depending on your tastes) and showing signs of wear.
 After years of dark hues, the rooms were lightened up with white walls and crisp black and white details.
 The result is chic and clean.
 Views in many of the rooms are minimal, so the window treatments are best left closed.

 The smallish bathrooms are clad floor to ceiling in Italian Carrera marble and have washstands with bowl sinks and wood-framed glass doors.
 Though rooms range from big-enough-for-two–by-New-York-standards to downright spacious, high ceilings make even the little ones seem bigger than they are.

 Crave color?
 Book the Alchemy Suite, a Gothic chamber (pictured) with a vaulted ceiling and slender columns named for the symbols depicted on the spectacular 1932 stained-glass window.